f0uriest/GASTOp/docs/lessons_learned.rst

 In order to produce repeatable results during the design process, the random number generator seed number was specified.
 But when threads that created random numbers were created, the random number generator seed was not carried through to the individual threads.
-Issues such as this were identified by implementing well-designed unit tests from the beginning of the design creation.
+We also ran into some issues in how python passes around object pointers instead of the object itself with the multithreading design because it expects every function to pass something back instead of simply providing an object which is edited in its place.
+Issues such as thse were identified by implementing well-designed unit tests from the beginning of the design creation.

+# How do you make a new section?
+--- New section: Design decisions ---
+Genalg:
+The primary design decision for Genalg was to have it be the driver for all of the other classes and their respective functions.
+Originally, we had designed the program to run with a main.py driver and have Genalg simply be the interface between this driver script and the rest of the classes.
+But then we realized that it would be more efficient to have Genalg orchestrate everything.
+Especially once we moved to a multithreading design, it made more sense to have function calls performed closer to the objects they are editing so that there was a smaller chance multiple threads would ever have the possibility of trying to read/write to the same object at once.